nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 * If profile doesn't exist, the command will generate a new `Profile` object.
 * If profile already exist, the command will automatically update profile info.

+Attention:
+* Height has units in centimetres.
+* Weight has units in kilograms.

 Example of usage:

 `set-profile John 20 male 180 80 75`